 Baking the crust helps firm it up – the butter and sugar from the cookies melt together and crystallize into a crust that stays intact.
 The toasty butter and cookies also take on a delicious flavor.
 BUT, you don’t HAVE to bake the crust.
 Mix the crust ingredients together as instructed.
 After pressing it into the pie pan, pop it in the freezer to chill while preparing the chocolate pie filling.
 It might break apart a little more easily when serving the pie, but I don’t think anyone will complain.

-While the crust is baking, begin mixing up the pie filling.
+Step 5: While the crust is baking, begin mixing up the pie filling.
 The filling for this pie is made much like a chocolate custard.
-In a medium saucepan, whisk together the sugar, salt, and cornstarch.
-In a separate bowl, mix egg yolks and milk.
-Pour milk mixture into sugar mixture, whisking until smooth.
+In a medium or large saucepan, whisk together the sugar, salt, and cornstarch.

+Step 7: Pour milk and egg mixture into sugar mixture, whisking until smooth.
 Heat over medium on the stovetop until mixture comes to a boil.
 You will want to whisk constantly to keep the mixture from sticking to the bottom of the pan.
 Once the mixture boils, turn the heat down to a simmer and continue stirring until the mixture thickens.
 This usually takes another 2-3 minutes.

-Remove the thickened filling mixture from the heat.
-Add in the remaining ingredients and stir until chocolate melts and the pie filling is smooth and consistent.
-Yum!
+Step 8: Remove the thickened filling mixture from the heat.
+Add in the remaining ingredients and stir.

-Mound the whipped cream on top of the pie and spread lightly out to the sides.
-Use a peeler to create chocolate shavings for the top of the pie.
+Step 14: Use a peeler to create chocolate shavings for the top of the whipped cream.
 Chocolate sprinkles or crushed Oreos would be perfect decorative toppings as well.

-Dig in!
+GARNISH/SLICE/SERVE: Dig in!
 This chocolate cream pie will not disappoint.
 It is so rich and delicious, the perfect combination of cookie crust, silky chocolate filling, and light creamy whipped topping.

 More Recipes for Chocolate Cravings